cos-archives/osfr/README.md

 rosf
 ====

-rosf is a package interface with the Open Science Framework
+rosf is an R package that enables API access to the Open Science Framework

 Enables access to public projects and their files through R.